 To fillet fish and cut into blocks (saku) in each part.
 (Toro, red flesh and etc. in tuna, for instance.)

-Cooked rice mixed with sweet sushi-vinegar in which sugar and salt are added.
-In sushi term it is called “Shari”.
+Cooked rice mixed with vinegar in which sugar and salt are added.
+In sushi term, it is called “Shari”.

-White vinegar made from rice, characterized by smooth and refreshing sour taste.
+White vinegar made from rice, characterized by a smooth and refreshing sour taste.

 Eggs of shrimps and crabs, folded and protected in their parents’ legs after being laid.

-Refer to carrying out an extra preparatory step for edomaezushi toppings, such as brushing with Nitsume, or steeping fish in vinegar.
+Refer to carrying out an extra preparatory step for edomaesushi toppings, such as brushing with Nitsume, or steeping fish in vinegar.

 A set of inari-zushi and maki-zushi.